 U-M faculty, staff, and students engage in almost every activity imaginable—including, but by no means limited to, scholarship and research.
 For this reason, the scope of laws that apply to those activities is extensive, which makes it a challenge to understand and comply with them.

-OVPR’s website also lists additional educational opportunities in the responsible conduct of research at <http://research.umich.edu/policies/compliance-resources/>
+UMOR ’s website also lists additional educational opportunities in the responsible conduct of research at <http://research-compliance.umich.edu/>.

 The University encourages faculty involvement in outside activities, including consulting, if this contributes to the intellectual enrichment of faculty members and their students and serves the University as a whole.
-It is important that these relationships, with regard to time spent and fees earned, stay in balance with other faculty obligations of teaching, research and scholarship, and service to the University and society, and that they not present a conflict of interest.
-All full-time faculty members must obtain approval from the appropriate University authority, usually the dean or director of the academic unit, when contemplating outside employment during the academic year.
-(Bylaw 5.12; SPG 201.65-0) See also Section 9.E, "Working Outside the University," and Section 9.K, "Use of University Equipment and Property."
+It is important that these relationships, with regard to time spent and fees earned, stay in balance with other faculty obligations of teaching, research and scholarship, and service to the University and society, and that they not present a conflict of interest or a conflict of commitment.
+All full-time faculty members must obtain approval from the appropriate University authority, usually the dean or director of the academic unit, when contemplating outside employment during the academic year (bylaw 5.12; SPG 201.65-0).
+See also section 9.E "Working Outside the University," and section 9.K "Use of University Equipment and Property."

 Direct costs (such as salaries, equipment, supplies, and travel) can be identified and attributed to a specific project.
 Indirect costs (such as costs associated with use of buildings and equipment, library and computing expenses, and sponsored project administration) are common to projects, programs, or activities of the institution and cannot be easily attributed to specific projects.

 The determination of direct and indirect costs on federal projects is guided by the federal Office of Management and Budget (OMB), as described in OMB Circular No. A-21: Cost Principles for Educational Institutions.
-A summary of Circular A-21 and the complete document are available on the UM Research website <www.drda.umich.edu/policies/federal/a-21.html>.
+A summary of Circular A-21 and the complete document are available on the research website < http://orsp.umich.edu/policies/federal/a-21.html>.
 See also SPG 303.02.
 Non-federal funding sources may have different policies.
-Unit administrators or DRDA project representatives have information about policies of specific funding agencies.
+Unit administrators or ORSP project representatives have information about policies of specific funding agencies.

 Openness in research agreements is such an important value that the Regents adopted a policy in 1987 to guide the University's consideration of any secrecy stipulations by a sponsor of research or scholarship.
-It is an absolute requirement of the Regental Policy that the University will accept no research agreement that restricts its freedom to disclose the agreement's existence, scope, and purpose.
-The policy statement is available through SPG 303.01 and the UM Research website under "Policies and Research Responsibility/UM Policies."
+It is an absolute requirement of the Regental policy that the University will accept no research agreement that restricts its freedom to disclose the agreement's existence, scope, and purpose.
+The policy statement is available through SPG 303.01 and the research website under "Policies and Research Responsibility/UM Policies."

 The University enforces high standards for the appropriate use of human or animal subjects in research.
 No such use may begin without approval of the appropriate University oversight committee.
-On the Ann Arbor Campus, committees charged with this responsibility include the Institutional Review Board for Human Subjects <www.irb.umich.edu/>, 764-1185 for referral), the Biological Research Review Committee (764-1185 for referral), and the University Committee on Use and Care of Animals <www.ucuca.umich.edu>; 763-8028).
+On the Ann Arbor campus, committees charged with this responsibility include the Institutional Review Board for Human Subjects <www.irb.umich.edu/>, the Biological Research Review Committee, and the University Committee on Use and Care of Animals <www.ucuca.umich.edu>.

 Researchers who use animals in their studies are required to maintain regular contact with the Unit for Laboratory Animal Medicine (ULAM).
 This unit is responsible for the supervision and coordination of the animal care program and for assuring compliance with federal regulations.
 It is also an educational resource.
-For details about ULAM services and animal care, see the website at <www.ulam.umich.edu>, or call 764-0277.
+For details about ULAM services and animal care, see the website at <www.ulam.umich.edu>.

 The compliance program at UMHS reflects its commitment to maintain the highest ethical standards and to comply with all applicable laws, policies, rules and regulations.
 Detailed information about UMHS's compliance program is available at <www.med.umich.edu/u/compliance>.
-See also Section 9.M.
+See also section 9.M “Compliance in Health Care.”

-Guidance on federal security, routine/commercial testing, nondiscrimination, nondisclosure and confidentiality agreements, and other policies are posted at the UM Research website under "Policies."
+Guidance on federal security, routine/commercial testing, nondiscrimination, nondisclosure and confidentiality agreements, and other policies are posted at the research website under "Policies."